Axel Urie: Club career

 Urie began his senior career with the reserves of Nîmes and Guingamp.
 He made his professional debut with Guingamp in a 3–0 Coupe de France loss to FC Lorient on 16 October 2019.
 On 19 July 2021, he transferred to Creteil in the Championnat National.

 International career

-Born in France, Urie is of Central African descent.
+Born in Nimes, in the south of France, Urie is Central African by descent.
 He made his debut with the Central African Republic national team in a 1–1 2022 FIFA World Cup qualification tie with Cape Verde on 1 September 2021.